The Immediate and Long-Run Historical Consequences of World War I

 Many of the old regimes collapsed – tsarism in Russia, Kaiser Wilhelm and Prussian dominance in Germany, the Austro-Hungarian Empire, and the Ottoman Empire.
 The traditional ruling classes of monarchs, royal courts and landed aristocracy – the ruling class in Russia, Germany and Austria-Hungary - were swept away.
 New leaders – the heads of mass movements like Communism, Fascism, Social Democracy, and Labor – rose in their place.

 At the Treaty of Versailles, new, unstable states were created in Europe partly because of the misplaced idealism of Woodrow Wilson.
-Wilson, despite talking about “self-determination,” was not able to convince England or France to give their colonies.
+Wilson, despite talking about “self-determination,” was not able to convince England or France to give up their colonies.

 England and France kept their colonial empires, but political elites in European colonies heard the rhetoric of “self-determination” and began to organize anti-colonial movements in their countries.
 Probably foremost was Gandhi and the Congress Party in India.